baijum/selenium-python/source/waits.rst

       driver.quit()

-This waits up to 10 seconds before throwing a TimeoutException unless it finds the element to return within 10 seconds.
-WebDriverWait by default calls the ExpectedCondition every 500 milliseconds until it returns successfully.
-A successful return is for ExpectedCondition type is Boolean return true or not null return value for all other ExpectedCondition types.
+In the code above, Selenium will wait for a maximum of 10 seconds for an element matching the given criteria to be found.
+If no element is found in that time, a TimeoutException is thrown.
+By default, WebDriverWait calls the ExpectedCondition every 500 milliseconds until it returns success.
+ExpectedCondition will return `true` (Boolean) in case of success or `not null` if it fails to locate an element.

 **Expected Conditions**